wardvanassche/air-combat/README.md

 # Air Combat
-Avoid the enemies or take them out!
+Avoid the enemies or take them out to earn points!

+ExcaliburJS game